openbmc/openbmc/poky/documentation/ref-manual/ref-variables.rst

       .. note::

-         If the software being built experiences dependency issues during the
-         do_compile
-         task that result in race conditions, you can clear the PARALLEL_MAKE
-         variable within the recipe as a workaround.
-For information on addressing race conditions, see the "
+         If the software being built experiences dependency issues during the ``do_compile`` task that result in race conditions, you can clear the ``PARALLEL_MAKE`` variable within the recipe as a workaround.
+For information on addressing race conditions, see the ":ref:`dev-manual/dev-manual-common-tasks:debugging parallel make races`"
-         Debugging Parallel Make Races
-         " section in the Yocto Project Development Tasks Manual.
+         section in the Yocto Project Development Tasks Manual.

       For single socket systems (i.e. one CPU), you should not have to override this variable to gain optimal parallelism during builds.